urbanquakers/pantograph/docs/docs/actions/gradle.md

 Key | Description | Default
 ----|-------------|--------
   `task` | The gradle task you want to execute, e.g. `assemble`, `bundle` or `test`.
 For tasks such as `assembleMyFlavorRelease` you should use gradle(task: 'assemble', flavor: 'Myflavor', build_type: 'Release') |
   `flavor` | The flavor that you want the task for, e.g. `MyFlavor`.
-If you are running the `assemble` task in a multi-flavor project, and you rely on Actions.lane_context[SharedValues::GRADLE_APK_OUTPUT_PATH] then you must specify a flavor here or else this value will be undefined |
+If you are running the `assemble` task in a multi-flavor project, and you rely on Actions.lane_context[SharedValues::GRADLE_ARTIFACT  _OUTPUT_PATH] then you must specify a flavor here or else this value will be undefined |
   `build_type` | The build type that you want the task for, e.g. `Release`.
 Useful for some tasks such as `assemble` | `flags` | All parameter flags you want to pass to the gradle command, e.g. `--exitcode --xml file.xml` | `project_dir` | The root directory of the gradle project | `.`